-Hawthorn is one of the most used pants in natural medicine.
+Hawthorn is one of the most popular plants in natural medicine.
 It is recommended by some people for regulating circulation and controling high blood pressure.

-At the same time, it’s very rich in tannins, flavonoids, and pectin.
-These act as a relaxant and a good purifying agent in your body.
-This helps you to get rid of liquid retention.
+It’s also very rich in tannins and pectin.
+These act as relaxants and good purifying agents.
+This may help you with liquid retention.

-As a warning, it should be noted that you should never drink more than 1 gram of this plant in a tea.
+We must warn you that you should never drink more than 1 gram of this plant tea form.

-In addition, if you take a heart medication, it’s better to talk to your doctor about taking this remedy than to take it at all.
+In addition, if you take a heart medication, it’s better to talk to your doctor about taking this remedy before trying it.
 Ask your doctor about any side-effects.

 3. Regular exercise at home and at work